itrocks-ts/decorator/README.md

 	return decoratorOfCallback<string, T>(target, property, DISPLAY, (_, property) => toDisplay(property))
 }
 ```
-If no decorator was defined for the target property, an automatically display matching the property name
+If no decorator is found, the fallback dynamically computes a display name based on the property name.
-will be calculated.